 Bothe Napa Valley State Park and Bale Grist

 Mill State Historic Park NCRPOSD saved these parks from closure by the State in 2012.
 Since that time the District has made park improvements, as well as, addressing years of deferred maintenance.
-The cabin.
-Currently the District and State Parks are negotiating a 20-year operating agreement which will formalize the District's management of RLS.
-The District has repaired the water system and is in the process of repairing two other structures.
+The cut expenses through more efficient operations.